nodesense/cts-aws-spark-april-2021/pg/README.md

 sudo gedit  /etc/postgresql/12/main/pg_hba.conf
 ```

-paste below line at end of the file
+paste below line at end of the file, replace the one you add if any with this.

 ```
-host    replication     all             192.168.93.128/32            md5
+host    all             all             0.0.0.0/0            md5
 ```

 Save and exit the editor